mir-dataset-loaders/mirdata/docs/source/tutorial.rst

 Using mirdata with tensorlow or pytorch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the future generators for tensorflow and pytorch will be included in the library.
+In future ``mirdata`` version, generators for tensorflow and pytorch will be included in the library.